slo1958/sl-xj-lib-data/README.md

 Note that the library handle data by columns, any use of clDataRow means the called method need to transpose some data, which is time consuming.

 ## About clDataSerie
 A serie is mainly a named one-dimension array.
-Elements of the array are 'variant'.
+Elements of the array are 'variant' in the untype version of the data serie (clDataSerie), see below for more information about type data series.
 The main purpose of this class is to store column data for clDataTable.

 ### How to create a data serie ?
 You can create a data serie: